TykTechnologies/tyk-docs-hugo/tyk-docs/content/getting-started/create-api.md

 ## Creating an API on Tyk Gateway
 There are two ways to configure Tyk Gateway with an API definition:
-1. [Create an API with the Tyk Gateway API]({{< ref "#tutorial-create-an-api-with-the-tyk-gateway-api" >}}) - Tyk Gateway offers APIs to provide various services among which are creating API definitions.
+1. [Create an API with the Tyk Gateway API]({{< ref "#tutorial-create-an-api-with-the-tyk-gateway-api" >}}) - Tyk Gateway has its own APIs which provides various services including the registering of Tyk API Definitions on the Gateway.
 2. [Create an API in File-based Mode]({{< ref "#tutorial-create-an-api-in-file-based-mode" >}}) - alternatively you can create a Tyk API Definition in a file and then load it to the Gateway.
-This is demonstrated in the section.

 ## Tutorial: Create an API with the Tyk Gateway API
-See our video to see how easy it is to add an API to Tyk's Open Source Gateway using the Tyk Gateway API and Postman:
+Watch our video to learn how to add an API to Tyk's Open Source Gateway using [Postman](https://www.postman.com/downloads/).

 {{< youtube UWM2ZQoGhQA >}}